 What’s one thing you learned during your time at QUT that has stayed with you over the course of your journey?

-During the first year of my degree I uncovered this insatiable curiosity that I never fully realised I had and I found myself taking any opportunity to ask as many follow up questions as I could to tutors, and even turning up at offices way too often to ask for further reading and information so much so most staff in the school knew me by name.
+During the first year of my degree, I uncovered this insatiable curiosity that I never fully realised I had.
+I found myself taking any opportunity to ask as many follow-up questions as I could, and even turning up at offices way too often to ask for further reading and information.
+So much so most staff in the school knew me by name.
 On that note, if any of my past lecturers or tutors are reading this, I sincerely thank you for your patience and for putting up with me and my seemingly endless barrage of questions.

-You’ll now find me learning about most anything and everything I can in my free time through research articles, audiobooks, podcasts and more, though my main interests centre around health, science of any discipline, space, nature, and programming.
-I think this curiosity is something that will stay with me for the rest of my life, and I truly hope it does.
+You’ll now find me learning about anything and everything I can in my free time through research articles, audiobooks, podcasts and more.
+I think this curiosity will stay with me for the rest of my life, and I truly hope it does.

 What is one goal you'd like to achieve - professionally or personally - in 2025?

 I’d love to expand my business and even take on another exercise physiologist or other allied health professional to take steps towards the goal of creating a multidisciplinary practice in the future.
 If possible, I’d also like to offer opportunities to other health professionals with lived experience of disability too.
-I know it may be ambitious and I have quite a way to go to get there, but with a roadmap set out I plan to make a number of steps towards that goal in 2025.
+I know it may be ambitious and I have quite a way to go to get there, but with a roadmap set out, I plan to make several steps towards that goal in 2025.

 Can you name some of the individuals who inspire you?
 What qualities in these individuals do you admire and seek to emulate in your own work/life?

-There’s so many honestly.
-Personally I get a lot of inspiration from my wife, my older sister, and my late nonna.
+There are so many honestly.
+I get a lot of inspiration from my wife, my older sister, and my late Nonna.
 I think these three are absolutely incredible and I’m ever thankful I’ve been lucky enough to have them in my life.
 I’ve always looked up to how truly kind, compassionate, hardworking and resilient they each are, and I think they’ve all had the most significant positive influence for me over my life.

-What can individuals without disability do to be a better ally to the community?
+What can individuals without a disability do to be a better ally to the community?

 I’ve touched on it during some of my other responses, but frankly, negative perceptions of disability, discrimination and lack of inclusion in employment are still very real, major and ongoing issues facing people with disability in Australia.
 In fact, Australia continues to have one of the lowest rates of employment for people living with disabilities of all OECD countries.
 A recent survey by Vision Australia of over 1,000 employers across Australia found that more than 50% have never even considered hiring someone who is blind or has low vision, and many employers believe blind people would be unproductive or a financial burden to their business.